 - 1 tablespoon butter, melted

 - Preheat the oven to 400ºF (200ºC) ten minutes before using.
-Grease a 9 x 5-inch loaf pan and line the base with parchment.
+Grease a 9 x 5-inch (23 x 13cm) loaf pan and line the base with parchment.

-- Remove the dough and place it in a lightly oiled bowl and set it aside for 1 hour or until it doubles in size.
+- Remove the dough, knead it a few times on the counter and place it in a lightly oiled bowl.
+Set it aside in a warm corner for 1 hour or until it doubles in size.

 - Remove the risen dough from the bowl and place it on a lightly floured surface.
 Gently pat the dough into a 9 x 14-inch (23 x 35cm) rectangle.
 Roll the shorter side of the rectangle into a tight cylinder.
 Pinch the seams together and tuck the edges firmly into place.
 Place the cylinder into the prepared pan, seam side down.
 Cover with an oiled cling film or large polythene bag and set aside for 45-60 minutes or until risen above the rim.